 Kiri Gothic

-Kiri Gothic (Kirigo) is a font family derived from Source Han Sans, an open source font family from Adobe.
+Kiri Gothic (KiriGo) is a font family derived from Source Han Sans, an open source font family from Adobe.
 Differences between Kiri Gothic and its original Source Han Sans JP are as follows:

 Because every modification has been applied to source code and I build it using Adobe's tool (AFDKO), the quality and features are basically as the same as the Source Han Sans family, except the changes mentioned above.
 Hinting, IVS, GPOS and GSUB data have been inherited from Source Han Sans.